What tests are suggested for the diagnosis of diabetes mellitus in cats?

 Why so many tests?
 Can't diabetes be diagnosed by an elevated blood sugar value alone?

 Because diabetes mellitus is usually diagnosed in middle-aged to older cats, your cat may have other unrelated conditions that need to be managed along with diabetes.
-The screening tests will usually alert us to any such conditions.
+The screening tests usually alert your veterinarian to any such conditions.

 What might a CBC indicate if my cat has diabetes mellitus?

-In some severe diabetic states, lysis (rupture) of red blood cells within the blood stream may occur because of the loss of electrolytes resulting in reduced PCV and red blood cell numbers.
+In some severe diabetic states, rupture of red blood cells within the bloodstream may occur because of the loss of electrolytes, resulting in reduced red blood cell numbers (anemia).
+Infections, particularly urinary tract infections, are common in diabetic patients.
+Increased numbers of white blood cells typically indicate the presence of infection or other inflammatory diseases such as pancreatitis.

 What might a serum biochemistry profile indicate if my cat has diabetes mellitus?

-Alternatively, diabetes may be diagnosed by an elevated serum fructosamine test.
-This test is described below.
+If there is a question that the high blood glucose concentration is related to stress or diabetes, diabetes may be diagnosed by an elevated serum fructosamine test.
+This test is described in more detail later in the handout.

-Occasionally we will see changes in serum electrolytes.
+Occasionally, your veterinarian will see changes in serum electrolytes.
 Electrolytes are the mineral components of serum and include sodium, chloride, and potassium.
 They are involved in many of the body's daily functions, such as nerve conduction and maintenance of proper hydration.
-Because of the large volume of dilute urine that diabetic cats produce, excessive amounts of electrolytes may be lost in the urine.
+Diabetic dogs may lose excessive amounts of electrolytes in the urine because of the large volume of dilute urine that they produce.
 Such losses can result in rare but serious complications.
-For example, severe deficits in phosphorus may result in ruptured red blood cells within the blood stream.
+For example, severe deficits in phosphorus may result in ruptured red blood cells within the bloodstream.

 The liver-related enzymes ALT (alanine aminotransferase) and AST (aspartate transaminase) may be slightly increased in diabetic cats and may reflect mild liver cell damage related to decreased blood flow from dehydration.
-That said, many diabetic cats are overweight, and elevations in liver enzymes may indicate underlying liver disease such as hepatic lipidosis (“fatty liver” from excess mobilization of body fat).
-Because mild elevations in liver enzymes can also result from hyperthyroidism in older cats, it is important to rule out that disease by measuring serum thyroxine (T4) concentrations.
+That said, many diabetic cats are overweight, and elevations in liver enzymes may indicate underlying liver disease such as hepatic lipidosis ("fatty liver syndrome" from excess mobilization of body fat).
+Mild elevations in liver enzymes can also result from hyperthyroidism in older cats, so it is important to rule out that disease by measuring serum thyroxine (T4) concentrations.

 What might a urinalysis indicate if my cat has diabetes mellitus?